-- The episode "Escape Clause" has this trope attemped to be invoked by the protagonist.
-See, the man had made a Deal with the Devil and obtained immortality, through which he had done an increasing number of death-defying stunts which had escalated to the point he went and commited a crime (killing his wife) with full intent to get sent to the electric chair.
+- The episode "Escape Clause" has this trope attempted to be invoked by the protagonist.
+See, the man had made a Deal with the Devil and obtained immortality, through which he had done an increasing number of death-defying stunts which had escalated to the point he went and committed a crime (killing his wife) with full intent to get sent to the electric chair.
 Unfortunately, the man's lawyer managed to get his sentence reduced to life in prison, and knowing he will eventually Go Mad from the Isolation which will come from living centuries behind bars, the man decides to invoke the titular clause and have the Devil come and take his soul already.

 - The episode ''Dust" has a guy be sentenced to be hanged.
 The rope breaks, and the town has a change of heart and lets him go.